 In many cultures, savory dishes typically eaten at lunch or dinner are served for breakfast as well.

 Have Protein, Fat, and Carbs at Every Meal

-If your test is in the afternoon or evening, you should be eating a balance of healthy fats, protein and carbs at lunch and dinner too.
+If your test is in the afternoon or evening, you should eat a balance of healthy fats, protein, and carbs at lunch and dinner too.